Earnest-Labs/eslint-config-earnest-es7/README.md

     }
     ```

 6. (Recommended) Setup your editor to support inline ESLint support.
 For Sublime Text, that means `npm install -g eslint` then installing `SublimeLinter` and `SublimeLinter-contrib-eslint` packages.
-For Vim use [Syntastic](https://github.com/scrooloose/syntastic).
+For Vim, use [Syntastic](https://github.com/scrooloose/syntastic).